 At this point, you can also add in the curly egg noodles.
 Cook for 15 more minutes or until noodles are soft and veggies are cooked through.
 Taste to adjust seasonings if needed.
 If you love egg noodles like I do, you gotta check out this easy ground beef egg noodle skillet dinner!

-pull chicken off the bone and add back in
+pull chicken off the bone and add back in to make satisfying chicke noodle soup

 While the veggies and noodles finishing cooking up, begin pulling the chicken off the bone, shredding it a bit into smaller pieces as you go.
 Add the chicken back into the pot with the cooked veggies and noodles and stir to combine.
 Reheat the chicken into the soup for another 5 minutes and serve.

-garnish simple satisfying chicken soup w/ fresh parsley
+garnish chicken noodle soup w/ fresh parsley

 Serve hot and garnish with lots of fresh minced parsley and a squeeze of fresh lemon juice, if desired.
 It will be a bowl of warming comfort that you can come back to again and again…

-Make this simple wholesome easy chicken soup with egg noodles when you crave a taste of home…Or just need a simple, satisfying hot soup for those cold, rainy days….
+Make this simple wholesome easy chicken noodle soup recipe with egg noodles when you crave a taste of home…Or just need a simple, satisfying hot soup for those cold, rainy days….
 It’s healthier than a canned version because you’ll have more control over the sodium levels and nothing beats fresh cooked veggies and tender simmered bites of chicken.

-Simple & Satisfying Hot Chicken Soup Recipe
+Easy Chicken Noodle Soup Recipe

 Ingredients

-• 1 pack Bone-in Chicken Thighs
+- 1 pack Bone-in Chicken Thighs

-• 1 pack Wide Egg Noodles - I used about half a pack
+- 1 pack Wide Egg Noodles - I used about half a pack

-• 1 tbsp Olive oil
+- 1 tbsp Olive oil

-• 3 or 4 Bay Leaves
+- 3 or 4 Bay Leaves

-• 1 large Turnip - peeled, rough cut
+- 1 large Turnip - peeled, rough cut

-• 2 medium Onions - one rough cut / one diced to add back in later on
+- 2 medium Onions - one rough cut / one diced to add back in later on

-• 2 medium Parsnips - peeled both rough cut
+- 2 medium Parsnips - peeled both rough cut

-• 4 Carrots - 2 peeled and rough cut / 2 diagonally sliced to add back in later on
+- 4 Carrots - 2 peeled and rough cut / 2 diagonally sliced to add back in later on

-• 4 stalks Celery - 2 rough cut / 2 diagonally sliced to add back in later on
+- 4 stalks Celery - 2 rough cut / 2 diagonally sliced to add back in later on

-• 1 bunch Parsley - half trimmed and tossed in / the other half minced for garnish later on
+- 1 bunch Parsley - half trimmed and tossed in / the other half minced for garnish later on

-• Coarse Salt + Ground Pepper - or 1 tsp whole peppercorns
+- Coarse Salt + Ground Pepper - or 1 tsp whole peppercorns

-• 6 cloves Fresh Garlic - 4 cloves Smashed tossed in / the remaining 2 minced to add back in later on
+- 6 cloves Fresh Garlic - 4 cloves Smashed tossed in / the remaining 2 minced to add back in later on

 Instructions

-• In a 6-quart stock pot, add 17 cups or about 4.25 quarts of water.
+- In a 6-quart stock pot, add about 4 quarts of water.
 Bring water to a boil and drizzle in a little olive oil.
-Toss in all your rough cut veggies (reserving the ones to be diced and added back in later on).
-Along with veggies, toss in pinches of salt, ground pepper (or whole peppercorns if using), garlic, plus some bay leaves and half the trimmed stems from your bunch of fresh parsley.
-Reserve the rest for later.
+Toss in 1 rough cut turnip, 1 rough cut onion, 2 rough cut parsnips, 2 rough cut carrots, 2 rough cut celery sticks, and half of the bunch of parsley stems.Reserve the rest of the veggies to be diced and added back in later on.
+Season the water: Along with veggies, toss in generous pinches of salt, ground pepper (or whole peppercorns if using), 4 cloves of rough smashed garlic (reserving the rest), plus 3 to 4 bay leaves.
 Bring everything back up to a simmer.

-• When chicken is cooked through, remove it from the stock pot and set aside, let cool.
-Continue to reduce the stock with the rough cut veggies in the pot for another 35 to 45 minutes (or longer if desired), simmering uncovered.
-At this point, you can pull your chicken off the bone and shred lightly or pull apart into long strips or bite size pieces and collect in a bowl.
-Finish off the stock by straining the stock into a large bowl removing overcooked veggies, parsley stems, peppercorns, etc. Set aside.
+- When chicken is cooked through: remove it from the stock pot and set aside, let cool.
+Continue to reduce the stock with the rough cut veggies in the pot for another 35 to 45 minutes (or an hour, if possible), simmering uncovered.
+This step will develop the flavors and create a rich, deep, and flavorful broth.
+At this point, you can pull your chicken off the bone and shred lightly or pull apart into long strips or bite size pieces and collect in a bowl while the stock reduces.When you've finished reducing the stock in the pot, finish off the stock by straining the stock into a large bowl removing overcooked veggies, parsley stems, peppercorns, etc. Set aside.

-• Now add in your cooked, pulled chicken back into the pot, giving it a stir and letting it re-heat into the soup for another 5 minutes.
+- Lastly, add in your cooked, pulled chicken back into the pot, giving it a stir and letting it re-heat into the soup for another 5 minutes.
 Taste to adjust for seasoning, if needed.
 Mince the rest of your reserved parsley and add it back into the soup to finish.
 Serve hot, with a squeeze of fresh lemon juice over the top if desired.